Problem of universals: Aristotle

-Plato's student Aristotle disagreed with his tutor.
-Aristotle transformed Plato's forms into "formal causes", the blueprints or essences of individual things.
+Plato's student Aristotle disagreed with his tutor: Aristotle transformed Plato's forms into "formal causes", the blueprints or essences of individual things.
 Whereas Plato idealized geometry, Aristotle emphasized nature and related disciplines, and therefore much of his thinking concerns living beings and their properties.
 The nature of universals in Aristotle's philosophy therefore hinges upon his view of natural kinds.
 Instead of categorizing being according to the structure of thought, he proposed that categorical analysis be directed at the structure of the natural world.
 He used the principle of predication in his Categories, wherein he established that universal terms are involved in a relation of predication if some facts expressed by ordinary sentences hold.

 In his work On Interpretation, he explains that a "universal" is that which may be predicated of many, whereas that which is "singular" may not be.
 For instance, man is a universal, whereas Callias is a singular; both universals (e.g., a genus, such as "animal", and/or species, such as "man") and singulars may be predicated of an individual man (e.g., Callias is both a man and Callias).

+Aristotle elsewhere (Note: Namely, in On Ideas—now surviving only in excerpts relayed by Alexander of Aphrodisias' commentary on Aristotle's Metaphysics—and Metaphysics I.) contends—working, at least initially, from the Platonic principle that what is most universal is also (in some sense) most real—that universals are the proper objects of scientific study: since any given sensible thing is changeable, singular, and not wholly definable, (Note: E.g., the definition of human being may include reference to the possession of flesh and bone—but Socrates' designated matter (this flesh, this bone) is not captured thereby, nor will be any accidental features that the flesh of Socrates may possess.) whereas the form or essence thereof is—grasped as a universal—enduring, general, and definite, it is the latter that is apt to serve in causes and explanations (i.e., the sort of knowledge with which scientific understanding is concerned).

-The philosopher posited that what is most universal is also most real; consider, for example, a particular oak tree.
-This is a member of a species; it has much in common with other oak trees, past, present and future.
+For example, consider a particular oak tree: this is a member of a species; it has much in common with other oak trees, past, present and future.
 Its universal—its oakness—is a part of it; hence, one can study oak trees and learn about "oakness", and, more generally, about the intelligible order within the sensible world.
 Accordingly, Aristotle was more confident than Plato about coming to know the sensible world; he was a prototypical empiricist and a founder of induction.
 Aristotle was a new, moderate sort of realist about universals.